 Understanding the financial and environmental case for solar in West Penn Power territory

-If your electric bills have skyrocketed recently, you're not alone.
-West Penn Power customers have seen electricity rates jump 113% since 2020 - from just 5.1ยข per kWh to 10.95ยข per kWh today.
+If your electric bills have skyrocketed recently, you’re not alone.
+West Penn Power’s supply rates have jumped 115% since 2020 – from just 5.1 cents per kWh to 10.94 cents per kWh today.

 When you add distribution charges, the total cost is approximately $0.172 per kWh – and climbing.
 For the average Bedford County household using 1,000 kWh per month, that’s $172 in electricity costs every single month.